Bizagi features an OData service which handles aspects of the Experience design.

 oXpath: The full Xpath to that attribute (includes its name).

-oType: The type of data of the attribute.
+oType: The data type.
 For a list of possible values regarding data types in Bizagi, refer to Types of data.

-Notice how through the @odata.id property, you can obtain that specific record's detail only, instead of a full list.
+Through the @odata.id property, you can obtain a specific record's detail only, instead of a full list.

-For a given action, you may send out parameters and execute it to start a case.
+For a given action, you can send parameters and execute it to start a case.

-In order to trigger an action which starts a new case, the URL described below is invoked by means of an HTTP POST:
+To trigger an action which starts a new case, invoke this URL by means of an HTTP POST:

-Consider including the following JSON structure to send parameters in the body:
+Consider including the following JSON structure in the body to send parameters:

-•[xpath_name]: The exact Xpath as expected by parameters of that process' triggering action.
+•[xpath_name]: The exact Xpath expected by parameters of that process' triggering action.

-•[xpath_datatype]: The data type for that Xpath as expected by each parameter..
+•[xpath_datatype]: The data type for the Xpath as expected by each parameter..

-•[value_for_xpath]: The value you want to set to such Xpath parameter.
+•[value_for_xpath]: The value you want to set for the Xpath parameter.

-Notice if you have more than 1 parameter, you would use:
+If you have more than one parameter, use:

-The following image illustrates data in the body you can send in an HTTP POST and the response you obtain indicating the case number of the created case (at the returned value):
+The next image illustrates data in the body you can send in an HTTP POST and the response you obtain indicating the case number of the created case (in the returned value):

 Refer to the following links for specific use cases:

-•To filter the search with parameters, consider the notes for the different data types, as described at Values and formats for data types.
+•To filter the search with parameters, consider the notes for the different data types at Values and formats for data types.

-•To dynamically obtain business values that you may need as an input parameter to start a new process or complete an activity, refer to Related entities services.
+•To dynamically obtain business values that you may need as input parameters to start a new process or complete an activity, refer to Related entities services.

 •To dynamically obtain the columns you need to fill out to send when creating records in a collection, refer to Columns in collections.